-Indicator 1.2.2: Remedial, measures as applicable are taken and illegal activity if any are recorded.
+Indicator 1.2.2: Remedial, measures as applicable are taken.

 Note: The frequency and nature of regulatory violations, if indicative of widespread and systemic noncompliance, shall render the LMU certificate liable for cancellation.

 Criterion 1.3: The TOF management demonstrates clear and secure ownership, tenure, land leasing and use rights of the LMU.